The Holst Spin Foam Model via Cubulations: Introduction

-One possibility to make progress on these issues is based on a very simple idea that, to the best knowledge of the authors, occurs for the first time in \cite{7a}: Namely, simply try to formulate the path integral in terms of the Holst action \cite{7} rather than the Plebanski action.
-Not only is the Holst action a valid starting point for canonical LQG, also the simplicity constraints are explicitly solved in that one works entirely with tetrads from the beginning.
-More precisely, the Holst action uses a specific qudratic expression in the tetrads for the B field of BF theory which also depends on the Immirzi parameter \cite{8}.
+In fact, one possibility to make progress on the common issues of the standard formulation of spin foam models, is based on a very simple idea which, to the best knowledge of the authors, occurs for the first time in \cite{7a}: Namely, simply try to formulate the path integral in terms of the Holst action \cite{7} rather than the Plebanski action.
+Not only is the Holst action a valid starting point for canonical LQG, but also the simplicity constraints are explicitly solved in that one works entirely with tetrads from the beginning.
+More precisely, the Holst action uses a specific quadratic expression in the tetrads for the B field of BF theory which also depends on the Immirzi parameter \cite{8}.
 Hence, the Holst action depends on a specific, non degenerate linear combination of the four non degenerate solutions of the simplicity constraints (see next section for details) and is thus at the same time more general and more restricted because the Holst path integral will not sum over the afore mentioned five sectors of Plebanski's theory.
 As already mentioned, it is at present debated how the fact that one actually takes a sum over all histories with a mixture of positive and negative Palatini and topological actions affects the semiclassical properties of the Plebanski path integral.